Senserva-LLC/Senserva-Inquisitor/README.md

 # Senserva Database

 The Senserva Inq.Uisitor uses a relational database to store results.
 You can 100% ignore the database if you wish, or you can dig in an create your own reporting.
 The data model is basic and after a few runs of Inq.exe it will make sense to you.

+> [!NOTE]
+> Digging into the Senserva Inq.exe database is for advanced users who want to create their own front-end to the data, something we encourge as long as license rights are followed.
+But - at the same time - we have a great customizable UI out of the box, start there.
+You can edit the text via published CSV files if you wish.

 ## Senserva Data Level Integrations